Raffy23/boinc-webmanager/README.md

 Boinc Webmanager
 =====================

-The Boinc Webmanager provides a simple Web UI for multiple Boinc Clients
+The Boinc Webmanager provides a simple Web UI for multiple Boinc Clients, similar to any other Account Management Website like BAM.
+In contrast to these Websites the Server needs direct access to the Boinc core client and is able to view Tasks and directly control the client

 ## Installation
 1. Clone the Project from Github with `git clone`
 2. Download and Install `sbt` and `scala`
-3. Run sbt in Project folder and execute `assembly`, this wil build a Fat-Jar in the following Folder: `jvm/target/scala-1.12/`
+3. - Run sbt in Project folder and execute `assembly`, this wil build a Fat-Jar in the following Folder: `jvm/target/scala-1.12/`
+   - Execute following commands to Build the Javascript Client: `managerJS/fullOptJS`
+4. Copy the Fat-Jar to any location where the Application has read / write access
-4. Create a `application.conf` file with the Settings (See Configuration Section for more information)
+5. Create a `application.conf` file with the Settings (See Configuration Section for more information)
+6. Create the `webroot` Folder an copy the `boinc-webmanager-opt.js` and `boinc-webmanager-jsdepts.min.js` into it
+7. Copy FontAwesome & NProcess css and font files into the Directory
-5. Copy the Fat-Jar and Run it with `java -jar Boinc-Webmanager-assembly-XXXX-SNAPSHOT.jar`
+8. Copy the Fat-Jar and Run it with `java -jar Boinc-Webmanager-assembly-XXXX-SNAPSHOT.jar`

 ## Configuration
 Sample application.conf: